-Were you in a car accident that resulted in very little property damage, but also resulted in you needing surgery due to an injury incurred?
+Were you in a car accident that resulted in very little property damage, but also resulted in you needing surgery due to an injury?
 Car accident injuries and property damage do not always correlate.
 Sometimes, a car is smashed to pieces and the occupants are virtually unharmed.
 Other times a car has only a bent bumper, but the driver suffered a herniated disc from whiplash.

 You should know that you can seek damages for personal injuries resulting from a car accident regardless of the degree of damage to your vehicle.